The Justice Statement

 Singapore Mediation Centre

 The day of the hearing

 You should always plan to arrive a little earlier.
-You may wish to check with the party calling you as a witness when you should arrive.
+You may wish to check with the party calling you as a witness as to the time you should arrive.
 Find your way to the courtroom or hearing chamber here.

 Bring documents that will identify who you are (for instance, your NRIC or passport).

 Witnesses will usually wait in a special room called a "witness room".
 You may sometimes have to wait a while before your turn to give evidence.
 It may be that the witness giving evidence before you is taking longer than expected.